opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 help | boolean | Return help information s | list | Comma-separated list of column names or column aliases to sort by v | boolean | Verbose mode.
-Display column headers
+Display column headers expand_wildcards | enum | Whether to expand wildcard expression to concrete indices that are open, closed or both.

 ## cat.allocation